-AV ESV LSV 24 Wherefore the law was our schoolmaster to bring us unto Christ, that we might be justified by faith.
+AV ESV LSV our sch us unto erefore the law was oolmaster to bring Christ, that we e justified by faith.
 24 So then, the law was our guardian until Christ came, in order that we might be justified by faith.
 24 Therefore the Law has become our tutor unto Christ, so that we may be justified by faith.

-"schoolmaster: The ESV has a very inferior "guardian", yet another unnecessary change that really clarifies nothing.
+"schoolmaster" The ESV has a very inferior "guardian", yet another unnecessary change that really clarifies nothing.
 Guardians don't teach anything.